 - Plans staff professional development opportunities and social events for networking and team building.

-- Maintains close relations with the campus President who attends the Staff Council meetings.
+- Maintains close relations with the campus President who attends the Staff Council meetings (schedule permitting).

 - Facilitates elections and/or assists with appointments to important, prestigious committees such as executive search committees, Student Fee Advisory Committee, Distinguished Alumni Nomination Committee, University Resource Council, International Education Committee, etc.